CaptainRich/Dir_List/README.md

 2) From VSCode, by issuing the command 'python directory-scan.py' in the Terminal window.
 For VS Code it is important to change the Terminal from "Git Bash" to "Power Shell".
 Once in Power Shell, the command "python [filename].py" will run the file with the output going to the output file (user specified).
 Note the suffix ".py" is required.

 3) By double-clicking 'directory-scan.exe' from Windows Explorer.
 Note this option requires that the Python script and associated libraries be bundled into an exe.
-This is accomplished by using 'pyinstaller', as discussed below.
+This is accomplished by using 'pyinstaller', as discussed above.

 The program prompts for two data items:
 1) The name of the output (text) file.